marko-knoebl/cc-course-web/topic-git-branches.md

 on GitHub, go to the feature branch and create a _pull request_

-Another developer should review the pull request - they could suggest changes or approve it right away
+Other developers could review the pull request - they could suggest changes or approve it